bcgianni/rd-docker-atom/README.md

 ## Usage

-After run `install.sh`, you are good to use your dockerized Atom.
+After run `install.sh`, you are good to use it.
 To launch Atom, just type the following command in the desired directory:

 ```
 rd-atom .